trebeljahr/trebeljahr.com/_booknotes/zero-to-one.md

 > A company does better the less it pays the CEO.

-Paying people in cash incentivizes them away from the long term future of the company.
+Paying people in cash incentivizes them away from the long-term future of the company.

 ### Vested Interests